Meyer Lutz: Later years

 In printed works, such as scores and theatre programmes, Lutz was usually credited simply as Meyer Lutz.
-Some of Lutz's music was arranged for military band by J. A. Kappey.
+Some of his music was arranged for military band by J. A. Kappey.
 Lutz is mentioned in a P. G. Wodehouse novel, A Damsel in Distress (1919).
 In addition, a character called Herr Toots in the 1912 novel Bella by Edward Booth is based on Lutz, as is the character Meyer Klootz in the 1940 novel Town and Haven by Oswald Harland, both novels being set in late Victorian Scarborough (named "Spathorpe" in Bella, and "Whitcliff" in Town and Haven).

 Lutz died of bronchitis at his home in Kensington, London at the age of 73.
 He was buried in St Mary's, Kensal Green.